Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, Running The Play.md

 [[The Play]] is simple.

 - We built a clean, independent new container with the systems and infrastructure to facilitate [[The Movement]] - [[FROM the Old TO the New]].
-- Over the next seven years, every human on Earth will be invited by someone they know and love to Join Us in playing a New Game.
+- Over the next seven years, every human on Earth will be invited by someone they know and love to Join Us on our Quest towards [[The Goal]].
-- Playing the Game / Membership requires:
+- Membership requires:
 	1. Invitation
 	2. Acceptance
 	3. Ongoing commitment to The Rules / Principles / Values that enable the new game to be played indefinitely into the future